Gladys Noel Bates: Fundraising

 In addition to the money needed to file, no public school employee wanted to have in his possession any incriminating evidence which linked him to the suit.
 Mrs. Bates was often cautioned to keep papers in a safe place so that names of school and association personnel would not be placed in jeopardy.

 The teachers decided to raise money for the lawsuit by increasing their membership dues by one dollar.
 They called this new fund the welfare or benevolent fund.
 Teachers, when asked by their white superintendents why the increase in dues was necessary, gave the well rehearsed reply that this money was needed for flowers and memorials for illnesses and deaths of black teachers.
-This was yet another survival tactic used by the African-American teachers during those years.

 The other problem that MATCS and the NAACP faced was how to bank these so-called “welfare” funds.
 This also had to be done in full secrecy.
 MATCS opened an account under an assumed name at the Tri-State Bank in Memphis, Tennessee.
 All litigation expenses connected with the lawsuit were paid from this account.

 Additional monies were secured at MATCS meetings by passing a gunny sack around the room.
 All teachers at the meetings would put their clenched fists inside the sack whether they had money in their hands or not.
 This was to protect members in case a snitch was in their presence.
 The snitch would not be able to disclose who had or had not contributed money to the case.